 - School is responsible for ensuring an appropriate level of security protection procedures are in place, in order to safeguard our systems as well as staff and learners.
+Further information can be found in:

+- Anti-Bullying Policy.

+- Online Safety Policy.

+- Computing policy and curriculum.

+- Home learning policy.

+- These policies address expectations with regards to information security and access to systems e.g. password safety etc.

-Further information can be found in: - Anti-Bullying Policy. - Online Safety Policy. - We will review the effectiveness of these procedures periodically to keep up with evolving cyber-crime technologies.
+- We will review the effectiveness of these procedures periodically to keep up with evolving cyber-crime technologies.